royNiladri/omscs-journey/terms/ml4t.md

 There was an opportunity to earn 2% on extra credit, but I did not find the time to work on it.

 # Exams
 There are two exams - midterm, and final.
 Each of these contribute to 12.5% of total grade.
 It is a closed everything exam.
 No notes, no internet, no calculator.
 A full room scan is required, but mirrors are not needed during the exam.
 Ensure to read the Exam policy document of your semester for exact details.
 If you cover the topics and brush through the readings, it is fairly easy to score full marks.
 The final is not cumulative.
-Be sure to watch "The Big Short" - understand the terms, remember the characters!
+Be sure to watch "[The Big Short](https://www.netflix.com/title/80075560)" - understand the terms, remember the characters!

 # Learning outcome and applications
-TBD
+It is a great course that makes you aware of way stock market works.
+There is a lot to learn and markets are influenced by factors not covered in the course, but it is a great starting point.
+Similarly it introduces concepts to analyse the risk and rewards of stocks, and making trading predictions.
+While, the concepts are preliminary and we are advised not to trade based on the lecture indicators, it helps me to get dabble in stocks a little more confidently now.
+From a personal standpoint, I mostly do investing, the class shows how with the right data trading can reap astounding benefits.